lc-eu2cloud/SAP-C01-NOTES/Tech-Fundamentals-Refresher/Network-Starter-Pack/Layers/physical.md

 #### Layer 1 - Physical ####
 Summary (assuming we only have, layer 1 networking)
 * Layer 1:
-  * focuses on the physical shared medium (the standards for transmitting onto the medium, & the standards for receiving, from the shared medium)
+  * focuses on the physical shared medium (the standards for transmitting onto the medium, & the standards for receiving from the shared medium)